In this chapter, you will

 - MLO 4.1 Identify foundational concepts and theories related to identity and dress.
 [CLO 1]

-There are hundreds if not thousands of social science theories that relate to and help explain dress, appearance, and identity.
-In this chapter, a few theories are described.
+There are thousands of social science theories that relate to and help explain dress, appearance, and identity.
+This chapter describes a few of these.

 - behavior associated with the role, including dress